tirkarp/covid19-resource-library/mobility/facebook/README.md

 # Facebook Mobility Data

 Facebook is providing [tools for researchers](https://dataforgood.fb.com) to use aggregated location data of opt-in Facebook users for disaster prevention purposes.
-Some resources they provide are publicly available (such as population density maps), while some require registering and signing the data use agreement, upon which you will be sent an invitation to a Slack workspace to access more resources.
+Some resources they provide are publicly available (such as population density maps), while some require registering and signing the data use agreement, upon which you will be sent an invitation to a Slack workspace and the [GeoInsights Portal](https://www.facebook.com/geoinsights-portal).

 Purdue has an existing data agreement with Facebook Data for Good, signed by [Ken Sandel](mailto:sandel@purdue.edu).
 Please reach out to him to request access to Facebook's mobility data.